coding-to-music/imdb-scraper/README.md

 I’m just going to give you a quick snippet of code and then we’re going to talk about it just a bit.

-I am using the Google DevTools to check the html content and the classes so that I can generate a query selector for the Title, Rating and RatingCount
+I am using the Google DevTools to check the html content and the classes so that
+I can generate a query selector for the Title, Rating and RatingCount

 Learning the Selectors and how they work is very useful for this if you want to build custom selectors for different parts of the website that you want to scrape.

 Here’s what I’ve built.
+Paste this into the DevTools Console and run
 ```bash
 const puppeteer = require('puppeteer');
 const IMDB_URL = (movie_id) => `https://www.imdb.com/title/${movie_id}/`;